Members-only community coming soon. Join the waitlist for founding-member pricing.

 Keep the Focus on Your Child

-Learning how co-parents can navigate parent-teacher conferences is not about perfect coordination or agreement.
+Handling these meetings well is not about perfect coordination or agreement.
 It is about reducing conflict, staying grounded, and supporting your child’s success.

 Michelle Mitchell, founder and high-conflict co-parenting coach